atelierars/max-polynomiam/README.md

 ## Features

 - **Higher Term Self Amplitude Modulation:** Applies amplitude modulation up to higher-order power terms.
 - **Additive Synthesis:** Provides pure harmonics for sine waves as an input, effectively functioning as additive synthesis.
+It is much more efficient than computing the sine function for each harmonic.
 - **Harmonics design:** Harmonic structure can be specified via list message or `mc.*` signal.

 ## Compatibility